stanislav-boychev/web-crawler/README.md

 ## Architecture

 * The WebCrawlerService uses combination recursion and iteration to collect all the links on page and the visit them.
 This is the most intuitive approach.
-A better aproach can be trying replace recursion altogether with iteration.
-Although this will decrease the readability of the code it might increase performance
+A better approach can be trying replace recursion altogether with iteration.
+Although this will decrease the readability of the code it might increase performance.
+Alternatively we can try to leverage Ruby's TCO.

+* Leveraging Ruby's TCO will help removing `recursion_limit` in `crawl_pages` method.

-* Implementing PagesMap object that can be used efficiently without creating a new instance on every call can lead to better architectural design and increase maintability and readability.
+* Implementing PagesMap object that can be used efficiently without creating a new instance on every call can lead to better architectural design and increase maintainability and readability.
 PagesMap will behave like a hash but will have additional behaviour like checking if a page has been visited.
-In that way reponsibilities can be offloaded from WebCrawlerService
+In that way responsibilities can be offloaded from WebCrawlerService

 ## Performance